January 10, 2019

-After his experience helping build a porch for an elderly resident in need through a community relations committee at Monsanto, Iliff started the local Rebuilding Together chapter in 2007.
+After his experience helping build a porch for a senior resident in need through a community relations committee at Monsanto, Iliff started the local Rebuilding Together chapter in 2007.
 He and about 14 other employees tore off the existing structure and built a new one.
 Iliff said the man was brought to tears by the act.
 “He said, ‘Frank, no one’s ever done this for me.’”
 The man had done many things to help the community, he said, and now “it was his turn” to be helped.

-And since then, the organization has completed projects to make homes safer, especially for elderly residents.
+And since then, the organization has completed projects to make homes safer, especially for senior residents.
 Major employers Musco Lighting and Kent Corp. have also partnered with the group on past projects.
 Work includes building ramps, repairing or constructing porches, installing windows, and electrical and HVAC fixes.

 “It’s just so rewarding,” Iliff said.

 In the past, he said he’s requested grant funding from any resources he could find and has received money for the work from Community Foundation of Greater Muscatine, Muscatine Charities, Inc. and local churches.
 He said he’s looked “any and everywhere” for money to ensure the projects get done.

 “I haven’t stood downtown with my hat in my hand,” he said, but considering the passion in his voice for the work he does, that might not be off the table.

 With no formal training, Iliff has been building projects since he was eight years old.
 He said growing up, every time his family moved, he would be responsible for finding a place to make into a playhouse for his younger sister to “keep her out of mom’s kitchen.”
 He would clean up and convert old chicken or hog buildings where his sister could take toys make her own play kitchen.
 He said if his mother was missing a pan, they would always check the playhouse.